hmrc/vat-service-guide/source/documentation/penalties.html.md

 ## Appeal

-The existing process for Appeals will remain in place.
+The existing process for appeals will remain in place.
 A business or agent may contact HMRC if they have a query about a tax decision.
 If they don’t understand the decision they can also get advice from HMRC or professional help.